Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Exercises: Pre-Calculus and Functions (catch-up / introductory)

 \section{Exercises: Pre-Calculus and Functions (catch-up / introductory)}

-\begin{enumerate} \item \textbf{Topic: Pre-Calculus \\ Year level: 0-1 \\\hyperref[list:pillars]{Ethical pillars}: 5,6} \\As you have seen during school, text problems are often highly dependent on their historical and social context.
+\begin{enumerate} \item \textbf{Topic: Pre-Calculus \\Allied disciplines: \textit{Economics, Statistics, Computer Science, Engineering, Natural Sciences} \\ Year level: 0-1 \\\hyperref[list:pillars]{Ethical pillars}: 5,6} \\As you have seen during school, text problems are often highly dependent on their historical and social context.
 But this context naturally changes throughout time or when you go somewhere else.
 This is one of the reasons why textbooks are regularly updated to not just reflect the newest research in pedagogy, but also to ensure that their ethics goes with the time.

 Read carefully, but don't solve, the following question from a German textbook during World War II.
 You can find this and other examples in Shulman\footnote{B. Shulman (2002).
 Is There Enough Poison Gas to Kill the City?: The Teaching of Ethics in Mathematics Classes. \textit{The College Mathematics Journal} 33(2), pp. 118-125. \href{https://www.tandfonline.com/doi/abs/10.1080/07468342.2002 .11921929 }{https://www.tandfonline.com/doi/abs/10.1080/07468342.2002.11921929 }}: